Skip to main content

 pytest

-Note: this process can be lenghty.
+Note: this process can be lengthy.

 Choose a directory where the databases and bundled external tools should be installed.
 This directory will become your DATADIR.